subquery/documentation/docs/subquery_network/welcome.md

   </div>
   <Banner
     title="Participate today as a Delegator"
-    description="Anyone can participate as a Delegator and participate in the Network to earn rewards based on the work that Node Operators do.
-Current APR for delegators is 23%" buttonText="Join now"
+    description="Anyone can participate as a Delegator in the Network to earn rewards based on the work that Node Operators do.
+Current APR for delegators is high, don't miss out!" buttonText="Join now"
     titleTag="h4"
-    buttonLink="/academy/herocourse/welcome.html"
+    buttonLink="/subquery_network/delegators/delegating.html"
     backgroundUrl="/assets/img/network/join-network.png"
     style="margin-top: 0"
   ></Banner>